kishorek03/kishorek03/README.md

 ---

 ### About Me
-As a final year student having skillset in Java, Spring Boot, React.js, SQL, and AWS, focused on building scalable, cloud-based, and user-centric applications.
-Experienced in developing full-stack CRUD projects, creating RESTful APIs, and deploying end-to-end solutions using Docker and microservices architecture.
-Strong in problem-solving and Data Structures & Algorithms, with a knack for optimizing code and tackling complex challenges.
-Proficient in computer networking, including configuration and troubleshooting, and driven by a commitment to continuous learning and delivering impactful solutions.
+As a Final-year student skilled in Java Full stack.
+Focused on building scalable, cloud-based applications with experience in full-stack CRUD projects, RESTful APIs, and microservices.
+Strong in problem-solving, DSA, and optimizing code while continuously learning and delivering impactful solutions.

 ---

 ### Currently Working On